AnhNguyenRealEstate/listing-portal/README.md

 Example: `ng test --include='**/listing-upload/**.spec.ts'`

 ## Deploying to Firebase
-Run `npm run deploy -- -m [your comment]` to deploy to Firebase.
+Run `npm run deploy-full` to deploy to Firebase.

-### Deployment process
+If you need to deploy ng-app, you need to deploy cloud functions.
+If you only modified cloud functions, you can deploy it separately using `npm run deploy-functions`

-1. Deploy the app `npm run deplpy`
+### Deployment process: `npm run deploy-full`
-2. Deploy functions `cd functions && npm run build && npm run deplpy`
+1. Build the ng-app, copy index.html into `functions/src/hosting`
+2. Build cloud functions
+3. Deploy to Firebase Hosting and Cloud Functions